-From the 28th August to the 31st August, Barcelona played host to this year’s international Association for Medical Education in Europe (AMEE) Conference.
+From the 28th August to the 31st August, Barcelona played host to the international Association for Medical Education in Europe (AMEE) Conference.
 3500 people from across the globe descended on the Spanish city more famous for siestas than symposiums and pinchos than posters.
 If you had been there, and in fact maybe you were, then you might have noticed among the delegates was me, Sophie, a final year medical student who’d been pleasantly surprised to find her poster accepted for presentation at an international conference and eager to use the opportunity to the best of her ability.

 The subject of my poster was exploring the barriers to help-seeking for mental health issues for medical students.
 Whilst the inspiration came about anecdotally, I’ve been supported by the Primary Care Unit over the last two years (and particularly by the extraordinary help from my supervisor Dr Thelma Quince) to pursue this research alongside my studies in the Clinical School at the University of Cambridge.
 What originated from my own intellectual curiosity has culminated in a two part research project, the first phase of which – qualitative data from focus groups – was the poster I presented in Spain.
 The focus groups revealed several barriers to effective help-seeking, roughly classifiable into student factors, support service factors, and factors specific to the medical course.
 It highlighted confidentiality as a hindrance to effective help-seeking and marked differences in student opinion on the relevance of stigma in medical school today.
 I hope it will be useful in designing student welfare programmes both at Cambridge and other medical schools.
 You can read my poster here.

 I found the three days of the Conference a remarkable learning curve but one I would recommend to any and all medical students